 This is a fantastic circuit for self-protection.
-In case a burglar intrudes your house, you can use this security circuit as a weapon for self-protection by giving a mild electric shock to the attacker.
+In case a burglar intrudes your house, you can use this electric shock gun as a weapon for self-protection by giving a mild electric shock to the attacker.

 This circuit comprises astable multivibrator, inverter, and voltage quadrupler sections.
 The astable multvibrator is designed for 1 kHz with a 9V DC supply.
 The inverter section consists of switching transistors and an inverter transformer.
 The primary of transformer is of 9V-0-9V and the secondary is of 100V, 100mA.
 For compatibility, a driver transformer that is used in radio is used as the inverter transformer.
 The secondary output current of 100 mA gives a good enough shock to human body.